Does the following sound familiar?

 New levels of agility

-With in-house production your team can more easily adjust campaigns and adapt to changes through last minute meetings and a simple line of communication.
+With in-house production, your team can more easily adjust campaigns and adapt to changes through last-minute meetings and a simple line of communication.
 This creates much higher levels of control along with the opportunity to experiment with variations.
-And not only are there more opportunities to meet, these meetings can provide more clarity as they are typically in person.
+Not only are there more opportunities to meet, but these meetings can provide more clarity as they are typically in person.
 Ultimately, production is accelerated to the speed necessary for consistent digital advertising.

 Combating potential obstacles